kt16abq/Stereo-Biomass-Estimation/Matching/Readme.md

-# math L and R to get deep information
+# match L and R to get deep information

+the program will return the length of two points

+ Manually got the pixel position from R & L pictures by _Frost Xu_
+ @ KAUST, VCC